 Careers and Salary: Graduates earning baccalaureate degrees in sports management or marketing will be prepared for positions such as:

 - Sports Marketing Account Manager

 - Facility Manager

 According to sportscareers.com, career opportunities in the industry are diverse.
 Salary levels range from $25,000 to more than $150,000 per year and vary greatly depending on segments of the industry, geographical location, education levels, management experience, and promotional and public relations skills.

 According to the U.S. Department of Labor, employment opportunities in the field are expected to grow as fast as the average for all occupations through the year 2020.
 Although the field is competitive, employment will grow as public participation in sports continues to increase as a form of entertainment, recreation, and physical conditioning.

 Job growth will also be driven in part by the growing number of "baby boomers" approaching retirement who are expected to become more active participants of leisure time activities in the growing areas of sports and experienced-based tourism.

-Faculty members in the Sports Studies degree program hold master's degrees and are responsible for authoring and implementing this degree program.
-They were also responsible for the establishment of the Walt Disney World College Program at Finger Lakes.
+Faculty members in the sports studies degree program hold master's degrees and are responsible for authoring and implementing this degree program.
+In addition, faculty has established the Walt Disney World College Program at FLCC.
 This landmark program was the first sports studies associate degree program offered by a community college in New York State.
-Our faculty members are recognized by the State University of New York as Chancellor Award winners for excellence in teaching.
+FLCC's faculty members are recognized by the State University of New York as Chancellor Award winners for excellence in teaching.
 They are active members of the local tourism industry and have extensive experience consulting, visiting, and analyzing model destinations across the United States and Canada.